centralstatz/readmit/DEVNOTES.md

 # 11/26/2025

 * CMS changed the HSR format for 2026.
-Added to documentation to note this change.
+Added to documentation to note this change in README, vignette, and function docs.
+* Changed DESCRIPTION and README package descriptions
+* Fixed global binding issues
+* Fixed special characters in columns by removing them

 # 11/25/2025